 A 2001 study (Lochner et. al) found that individuals living in states with a high level of income inequality were at a 12 percent increased risk of mortality.
 Meanwhile, a 2000 study (Kahn et. al) found that in states with high levels of income inequality, low-income women were 60 percent more likely to report depressive symptoms and 80 percent more likely to report fair or poor health as compared to low-income women in low-income-inequality states.

 A 1998 study of 283 U.S. metropolitan areas found that mortality rates climbed in tandem with the level of economic inequality.
 The highest mortality rates were found in the most unequal metropolitan areas and the lowest mortality rates were found in the most equal metropolitan areas.

-This association affected everyone, rich and poor alike, in a given metropolitan area.
-The relationship between inequality and poor health was so strong that the low-income population living in a low-inequality area had a significantly lower mortality rate (812.4) than that of the high-income population living in a high-inequality area (895.5):
+A 2002 study examined the relationship between income inequality and mortality rates in all the counties in the contiguous United States.
+McLaughlin et. al found that the highest mortality rates were found in the most unequal counties and the lowest mortality rates were found the the more equal counties./This association affected everyone, rich and poor alike, in every county across America.
+The relationship between inequality and poor health was so strong that the low-income population in low-inequality area had a significantly lower mortality rate (883.3) than that of the high-income population living in a high-inequality area (988.5).

 Excess Deaths Due to Inequality

 A 2009 study in the British Medical Journal attempted to quantify the number of deaths that could be attributed to economic inequality among the 30 rich countries that make up the Organization of Economic Cooperation and Development (OECD).
 The researchers found an association between greater inequality and a higher overall death rate in countries where inequality runs relatively high.